MitchelPaulin/Walleye-AWS/README.md

 ## AWS Deployment

-This is the deployment config for Walleye
+This is the deployment config for Walleye.
+It is set up to using a local opening book up to 8 moves deep then will think on its own.
+No end game tablebase is used, Walleye will attempt to find Checkmate on its own.

-The lichess token is not included in ./deploy.sh, it must be added manually
+The lichess token is not included in `./deploy.sh`, it must be added manually

 1. Add the variable to the config
 ```sh